 Obstacles can present themselves in the form of municipal NIMBYism (Not In My Backyard).
-Greed from state and local leaders who equate gentrification with dollar signs from increasing tax revenue present another barrier.
-For example, California legislators have been stuck mulling over statewide rent control and the repeal of Costa-Hawkins, a law that currently prevents rent control from applying to properties built after 1995.
-In efforts to alleviate the housing and homelessness crisis, simply changing the 1995 to 2005 would make a drastic impact.
+Government officials may equate gentrification with higher tax revenue present another barrier.
+For example, California legislators are considering enacting statewide rent control and repealing Costa-Hawkins, a law that currently prevents rent control from applying to properties built after 1995.
+In efforts to alleviate the housing and homelessness crisis, rent control advocates claim that simply changing the 1995 to 2005 will dramatically reduce homelessness and improve housing.

 Without this provision, tenants in rent-controlled buildings are not as likely to appeal an eviction with the help of an attorney for fear of losing and being responsible to pay their attorney fees.

-In other words, without this provision and similar legislation designed to protect the low-income residents of these neighborhoods, gentrification is likely to continue apace, pushing out long-time residents and undermining the community as a whole.
+In other words, rent control advocates argue, without this provision and similar legislation designed to protect the low-income residents of these neighborhoods, gentrification is likely to continue, pushing out long-time residents and undermining the community as a whole.